mone27/trisonica-anemometer-analysis/notes.md

 Successfully create FrankeStonica with hor wind from m6 and vertical wind from m7.. look interesting but still more work needed

+### 19/08/2020

+Finished refactor of processing_tools

+Tested that the output of WM1 and M6 is same of old preprocessing 🎉